cwells/puppet-pingdom/README.md

 Finally, if you don't want or need this feature (trust me, you do), then just disable it with `autofilter => false`.

-The default will change to `true` in a future release (most likely concurrent with API 2.1 support).

 ---

 #### Known issues
 - `puppet resource pingdom_check` command will likely never work, since `self.instances` is a class method and doesn't have access to instantiation-time parameters such as credentials.
 - BeepManager API isn't currently manageable.
-That's an API 2.1 feature and 2.1 isn't publicly available yet.
+That's an API 2.1 feature and 2.1 support is under development.
 This means only legacy notifications are supported.
 Sucks, but the silver lining is that you don't _have_ to manage notifications with Puppet.
 Unless otherwise specified, BeepManager is the default, so you can simply skip controlling this aspect with Puppet and let the defaults handle the situation.

 [pingdom_check_properties]: https://github.com/cwells/puppet-pingdom/wiki/Check-properties
 [pingdom_contact_properties]: https://github.com/cwells/puppet-pingdom/wiki/Contact-properties